SovnSkyrim/Aldrnari/README.md

 ### Why don't you wanna use Inigo/Legacy of the Dragonborn (LOTD)?????
 They're the best mods ever!!!!
 [Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md) has the answer, use Ctrl+F in there.
 Refusing to hear my opinion and accept it is a warnable behavior in my Discord.

-### Some sounds are missing, for example weapon swings/footsteps

-This can happen on rare occassions if your game and modlist are not both installed on your C:/ Drive.
-To fix it, please follow the instructions below, this does not void support:

-1. First download and install Link Shell Extension which can be found here: http://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html.
-2. Navigate to your Skyrim/Data folder and look for a file named Skyrim - Sounds.bsa.
-Copy this file and paste it somewhere on your main drive.
-3. Delete Skyrim - Sounds.bsa from the Data folder.
-4. Go back to where you copied Skyrim - Sounds.bsa on your main drive.
-Right click on it and you should see an option that says "Pink Link Source".
-Click that.
-5. Go back to your Skyrim/Data folder.
-Right click anywhere and choose "Drop As" and then "Symbolic Link".
-You will see your sounds file with a shortcut symbol.
-You know it works when you do."
-6. Repeat this process for the file Skyrim - Voices_en0.bsa This would be enough for vanilla skyrim, but since this list uses a ton of different sound and audio mods, we are not quite done.

-In your Aldrnari MO2 instance, you will locate 2 seperators, one called "Audio", and one called "Music".
-You will need to repeat the process described above for every single mod in these two categories to make sure you have every single sound working properly.
-I know its tedious, but this is the only fix for this rather rare issue.

-However, instead of only taking the BSA files from each mod, i suggest taking the entire Mod folder, because it will help keep things organized.

-So, as an example:
-I made a folder called "Aldrnari Sound Fix" on my C:/ Drive.
-This folder now contains the two vanilla BSAs, plus every single Audio or Music mod.
-These are all sym linked back to the original mod folder.
-Im aware this is not optimal for people with seriously tiny C Drives, but its as good as it gets.
-For any questions regarding this specific issue, please @ Chanka on Sovns discord or the Wabbajack discord.

 ### Please give us more fps... / A more performance friendly profile??